-Cash includes cash on hand and in banks which are stated at face value.
+Cash includes cash on hand and in banks.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.

 Financial Assets at FVPL.
 All financial assets not classified as measured at amortized cost or FVOCI are measured at FVPL.
 This includes derivative financial assets that are not designated as cash flow hedge.
 Financial assets that are held for trading or are managed and whose performance is evaluated on a fair value basis are measured at FVPL.